-In February 1994, six (6) financial institutions were invited to become educated on, discuss, analyze, and determine their interest in investing in an alternative financing vehicle for affordable housing within Cameron County.
-Two (2) of the institutions were minority-owned banks.
+In February, 1994 six (6) financial institutions were invited to learn about, discuss, analyze, and determine their interest in investing in an alternative financing vehicle for affordable housing within Cameron County.
+Two (2) of the institutions were minority owned banks.

 A series of meetings were held with the CEO's of each of the six (6) financial institutions.
-Education on community development corporations, their relation to the banking community, a review of bank regulatory conditions, areas of focus, community involvement, structuring, administration and operations, relation to ongoing community development activities, legal and political considerations were analyzed and discussed.
-The six lenders also reviewed loan declinations made to small business by their commercial banks, and identified the need for a flexible equity investment pool that could leverage more traditional lines of commercial credit.
+Education on community development corporations, their relation to the banking community, a review of bank regulatory conditions, areas of focus, community involvement, structuring, administration and operations, relation to ongoing community development activities, legal, and political considerations were analyzed and discussed.
+The six lenders also reviewed loan declinations made to small businesses by their commercial banks and identified the need for a flexible equity investment pool that could leverage more traditional lines of commercial credit.

-Initial capital was paid in April 1995, and the first Board meeting was held in May 1995.
-Initial investing stockholder banks were Mercantile Bank (now Wells Fargo), International Bank of Commerce, Brownsville National Bank (now BBVA Compass), Texas Commerce Bank (now JPMorgan Chase), Bank of America, and the National Cooperative Bank of Washington, D.C.
-In March 2001, the Corporation expanded its investment area to include Hidalgo, Starr and Willacy Counties.
-Three new equity investors included Frost National Bank, Lone Star National Bank, and International Bank of Commerce-McAllen and in 2015 International Bank of Commerce-Zapata purchased stock.
-In 2017, The Community Development Corporation of Brownsville (now cdcb-come dream. come build) purchased $200,000 in stock and in 2019 Falcon Bank and Cameron County Housing Finance Corp. each purchased $100,000 of stock.
+Initial capital was paid in April, 1995, and the first Board meeting was held in May, 1995.
+Initial investing stockholder banks were Mercantile Bank (now Wells Fargo), International Bank of Commerce-Brownsville, Brownsville National Bank (now BBVA), Texas Commerce Bank (now JPMorgan Chase), Bank of America, and the National Cooperative Bank of Washington, D.C.
+In March, 2001, the Corporation expanded its investment area to include Hidalgo, Starr, and Willacy Counties.
+Three new equity investors included Frost Bank, Lone Star National Bank, and International Bank of Commerce-McAllen.
+In 2015 International Bank of Commerce-Zapata purchased $100,000 stock; in 2017 The Community Development Corporation of Brownsville (now cdcb-come dream. come build) purchased $200,000 in stock and in 2019 Falcon Bank and Cameron County Housing Finance Corp. each purchased $100,000 of stock.
 In 2016 JPMorgan Chase sold their $300,000 initial stock purchased back to the RGVMB for $1.

 In 1996, the RGVMB received certification as a Community Development Financial Institution (CDFI) from the United States Department of Treasury and is the largest CDFI operating on the Texas/Mexico border.
 The Corporation’s most recent recertification was received in 2020.
 The RGVMB became the first CDFI to become a member of the Federal Home Loan Bank of Dallas in 2013.